 What is Somatic Psychotherapy?

-Body-centered Psychotherapy (also known as “Body-oriented psychotherapy” or simply “Body Psychotherapy”) is a holistic form of psychotherapy which naturally incorporates the body within the psychotherapeutic process.
+Body-centered or Somatic Psychotherapy (also “Body-oriented psychotherapy” or “Body Psychotherapy”) is a holistic form of psychotherapy which naturally incorporates the body within the psychotherapeutic process.
 It has a long history that can be dated back at least 120 years (through the legacy of Pierre Janet) and other influences go back even further.
 Body Psychotherapy uses various techniques which enhance the awareness of our body and through it, with our thoughts and emotions.
 It enhances personal growth and helps to overcome psychological weaknesses, symptoms and mental problems when present.
 The field of Body Psychotherapy has accumulated a lot of scientific knowledge and publications based on valid theoretical views.

 The term “Body Psychotherapy” became well established in the larger field of Psychotherapy during the 1980s.
 The European Association for Body Psychotherapy (EABP), the scientific and administrative association for Body Psychotherapy in Europe, was founded in 1988.
 USABP is the organisation active in the United States and was founded in 1996.

 How does Body-Centered Psychotherapy work?